BUILDING PARTNERSHIPS TO ADDRESS HEALTH AND HOMELESSNESS

 Kelsey Boreland is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.

-Alyssa Millikin is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.
+Adriana Williams is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.

 Our Approach